Science & Theory¶

 Chemical Kinetic Theory¶

-These sections describe some of the theory underpinning the various ways that Cantera models phases of matter.
+These sections describe some of the fundamental scientific theory underpinning the ways that Cantera models phases of matter.
 This involves calculations for thermodynamic and transport properties and chemical reaction rates.
-The above information gives some insight into the basic constitutive models available in Cantera: capabilities for calculating the basic properties of phases of matter, which can be extended to model a wide range of science and technology applications.
+The above information gives some insight into the basic constitutive models available in Cantera: capabilities for calculating the basic thermodynamic, chemical kinetic, and transport properties of phases of matter, which can be extended to model a wide range of science and technology applications.

 Cantera Reactor and Flame Models¶